SamNie2027/SamNie2027/README.md

 Undergraduate Junior pursuing a B.S. in Computer Science and Cognitive Psychology @ Northeastern University

+Former Quality Assurance Tester Co-Op at the Massachusetts Medical Society (New England Journal of Medicine)

 Zealous for knowledge to evolve leadership and technical skills.

 **Programming Languages**: Java, HTML, CSS, Typescript, JavaScript, SQL, Python, PHP